jsoref/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-workflow.rst

 .. _teuthology_testing_qa_changes:

-Testing QA changes (without re-building binaires)
+Testing QA changes (without re-building binaries)
 *************************************************

 If you are making changes only in the ``qa/`` directory, you do not have to